PTC-CMC/cybercamp/README.md

-# cybercamp
+# Cybercamp
-Rapid overview of molecular simulation and necessary tools
+The cybercamp is rapid overview of molecular simulation and the underlying tools.

 ## Overview
 This repository is designed to provide users the resources to quickly get up to speed with molecular simulations.
 This will not only include information needed to better understand simulations, but it will also provide specific information for workflow management, "sandboxed" development environments, python specific scientific packages, etc.

 ## Getting Started